EvilOlaf/turnkey-jitsi-hcloud/README.md

 ## tl;dr
-Turnkey Jitsi instance in Hetzner cloud with existing IPs/Domain for spontaneous meetings.
+Turnkey Jitsi instance in Hetzner cloud with existing IPs/Domain for spontaneous recurring meetings.

 - Comes with anonymous meetings disabled, login credentials for the host
 - Comes with recording feature enabled